Public Wi-Fi

 Use a firewall

-Never surf without your firewall enabled — especially if you’re connected to a public Wi-Fi network.
+Never surf without your firewall FirewallA security barrier placed between two networks that controls the amount and kinds of traffic that may pass between the two.
+This protects local system resources from being accessed from the outside. enabled — especially if you’re connected to a public Wi-Fi network.
 Learn more about firewalls.

 Be cautious about what you browse